 As one of the most experienced museum exhibit shipping companies, Fine Art Shippers specializes in the transportation of fragile and valuable items, historically significant art and antique pieces, podiums, stands, backlighting, and other museum-related equipment and accessories.
 International shipping of museum exhibits is always a laborious and challenging task with lots of factors to consider.
-One of these factors is customs clearance and permissive documentation that should be agreed with the competent authorities in advance.
-In other words, if you want to ship museum exhibits or other art valuable objects internationally, you should get a special permission first, and Fine Art Shippers can help you with that!
+One of these factors is customs clearance and permissive documentation that should be agreed upon with the competent authorities in advance.
+In other words, if you want to ship museum exhibits or other art valuable objects internationally, you should get special permission first, and Fine Art Shippers can help you with that!

 Another important factor is climate control.
 Museum exhibits, paintings, and other valuable objects require specific temperature and humidity levels that are vital for their safety.
 Our specialized vehicles, semi-trailers, containers, and other means of transportation meet all these requirements, including: